The Rev. Canon Fred Krieger

 The Rev. Canon John Smith

 The Rev. Canon John Smith was born in rural southern New Brunswick.
 He received a B.Sc. and M.Sc. in Geology from UNB and an M.A. from Harvard.
 Fr.
 John is a second vocation priest after having a successful career in industry and as Chief Geologist and Assist.
 Deputy Minister in NB.
 John came to Nova Scotia in 1973 as Deputy Minister of Mines and later was President of Novaco Ltd. He entered AST and was ordained Deacon in 1985 and ministered in the Parishes of Port Dufferin and St. Mark's, Halifax.
 He served as Executive Secretary of Synod, Assistant to the Bishop, and Acting Director of Administration and Finance for the Diocese.
 After retirement in 1997 he conducted interim ministries at St. James, Armdale, Pictou, Ecum Secum, Bible Hill, Hubbards, and Newport/Walton.
+A life long learner he received a M.Div. from AST in 2015.
 Interests include hiking, painting, writing poetry and social justice issues.
 His wife Alison died in 1984 and he has two sons and three grandsons.
 He now lives in downtown Halifax with partner Greg.

 The Rev. John Swain